chen7545/pscfpp/README.md

     calculations with different parameters along a 1D path through parameter space.

-Features for SCFT or PS-FTS for periodic systems (pscf_pc and pscf_pg):
+Features for SCFT or PS-FTS for periodic systems (pscf_rpc and pscf_pg):

   - Pseudo-spectral solution of the modified diffusion equation